As the years roll along, the cost of most things just keeps increasing: That’s inflation for you.

-The online site Craigslist has perhaps the widest reach, but Facebook Marketplace is now the preferred place for many people to list items for sale.
+Craigslist has perhaps the widest reach, but Facebook Marketplace is now the preferred place for many people to list items for sale.
 There are also free buy/sell groups on Facebook, free smartphone apps, and some newspapers that allow free classifieds on their websites.

 9. Long-distance phone service

 There is no reason you should be paying for long-distance phone calls.

 If you don’t have a cellphone plan that already gives you free long-distance service, check out services such as Skype, which allows you to make certain types of calls in the U.S. for free.